-Acupressure’s Potent Points, A Guide to Self-Care for Common Ailments by Michael Reed Gach is, in my opinion, a family book to keep on the common bookshelf at home or at the office.
+Acupressure’s Potent Points, A Guide to Self-Care for Common Ailments by Michael Reed Gach – a family book to keep on the common bookshelf at home or at the office.

 The book is a step by step on how to use acupressure to self-heal.
 It includes graphic designs and photography as well as models photos practising acupressure.
 It also includes anatomical drawings to show where to locate the pressure points.